SecDevOps-jmcdonough/fortisoar-lab/README.md

 Setup FortiAnalyzer Data ingestion to retrieve FortiGate traffic logs.
 Map the `epip` field in the ingested record to the Source IP field in the FortiSOAR records.

+> Prior to running this data ingestion step, use the FortiGate CLI to ssh to `vm-harry-pc` and run the FlightSim traffic generator again. `flightsim run`

 1. Click on Automation -> Data Ingestion
 1. Select "FortiAnalyzer"
-1. Click Setup Data Ingestion
+1. Click "Configure Ingestion"
 1. Click "Let's start by fetching some data"
 1. Clear the Search Query Field
-1. Set Maximum Records to Fetch to `20`
+1. Set Maximum Records to Fetch to `200`
 1. Set Pull Sample Events in Past X Minutes to `120`
 1. Click "FETCH DATA"
-1. Search for IP in Field Mapping
+1. Search for "Source IP" in Field Mapping
-1. Click Source IP Field
+1. Click in "Source IP" Field
 1. Find an Click `epip` in the Sample Data
 1. Click "Save Mapping & Continue"
 1. Click "Save Settings & Continue" on the Schedule Data Ingestion page